About the Clinician

 My Journey as a Therapist

 My practice was born out of frustration from trying to find a therapist for my non-binary family member.
-I realized there are simply not enough trans-affirming providers so I set out to become part of the change I wanted to see - and signed up to attend a WPATH training six years ago.
+I realized there are simply not enough trans-affirming providers so I set out to become part of the change I wanted to see - and signed up to attend a WPATH training in 2016.

-Things took an unexpected turn almost four years ago during quarantine, when I found I had too much time on my hands.
+Things took an unexpected turn during quarantine, when I found I had too much time on my hands.
 Suddenly I started seeing connections I had missed and began doing a deep dive into the world of neurodivergence.
-After close to three years of paid consultations, trainings, and research--- I uncovered some self-realizations and insights to help clients understand their brains more fully.
+After years of paid consultations, trainings, and research--- I uncovered some self-realizations and insights to help clients understand their brains more fully.

 I firmly believe you are the expert in your own life and that I am just here to help you see things in a different light.
 I believe we all have an inner knowing and that trauma and ableism teach us not to trust our intuition.
 I am here to remind you that you have all the answers you need and together we can learn to access them.